ray-project/ray/doc/source/serve/deploy_model_tutorial.rst

 - In line 4, it then passes this article text into the ``summarize`` function and returns the value.

+Note that lines 3 and 4 have defined our HTTP API schema.
+The HTTP requests sent to this endpoint must have a ``"txt"`` query parameter that contains a string.
+In general, you can accept HTTP data using these query parameters or the request body.
+Additionally, you can add other Serve deployments with different names to create more endpoints that can accept different schemas.
+For more complex validation, you can also use FastAPI (see :ref:`serve-fastapi-http` for more info).

 .. tip::
   This routing function's name doesn't have to be ``router``.
   It can be any function name as long as the corresponding name is present in